zanuka/leaderport-core-ui/docs/extension-dev.md

 A simple Chrome Extension starter project that uses React + TypeScript + Vite + Bun + Icon Generation

-## Prerequisites

-Keep in mind I've created this starter using my personal preferences and it should be easy enough to swap out any of the technologies to match your own prefs.

 ### Installing Bun

 Bun is a fast all-in-one JavaScript runtime like Node.js, but with a focus on performance and developer experience.
 You can also just use npm or pnpm, whatever works for you.